usernameserf/Mohamed-Inc/README.md

 python3 server.py
 ```

 Then open `http://localhost:8000` in your browser.
+Enter the password
-Admin users can create or delete accounts from the admin panel.
+`258963` to access the admin panel where you can create or delete
-Regular users can sign up using the registration form on the front page.
+accounts.

 Alternatively execute the script with Python 3: